 From the road, a 90-step descent is required to reach the shoreline.
 Once there, you will discover a sheltered cove with green water and a handful of sea caves.

-This guide to Slaughterhouse Beach will describe how to get there, what to expect, and everything you need to know prior to visiting.
+We have created this guide to Slaughterhouse Beach to teach you how to get there, what to expect, and everything you need to know prior to visiting.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂